Getting HIV Meds

 Ontario Seniors Drug Benefit

 After turning 65, residents of Ontario with a valid health card are entitled to prescription drug coverage for drugs approved under the Ontario Drug Benefit Formulary (ODB Formulary).
-Some people will already be receiving coverage if they have enrolled in the programs mentioned above.
+Some people will already be receiving coverage if they have enrolled in the programs mentioned on this page.

 -